1 dead in wreck involving car and motorcycle on East Wendover Avenue in Greensboro

 It happened at about 11:30 p.m. on East Wendover Avenue and resulted in East Wendover being closed from Elwell to Sykes avenues until early Thursday morning.

-Police said the motorcyclist died.
+Police said the motorcyclist, identified as 28-year-old Ibn Dixon, of Greensboro, died.
 Two people in the car sustained minor injuries.
-Police have not released any names.

 36.087523 -79.743657